 This structure provides fine-grained drawing control, allowing you to update individual objects in a complex drawing, leaving others unchanged.

-For example, a system based on a polling loop displaying several graphs would update all of them on every polling iteration, moving even the graphs that did not receive new data.
-A data-driven system, however, can update only the graph that received new data, leaving the others untouched.
+For example, a system based on a polling loop displaying several charts would update all of them on every polling iteration, moving even the charts that did not receive new data.
+A data-driven system, however, can update only the chart that received new data, leaving the others untouched.

 You can also fine-tune the update granularity by updating after every change, after every several changes, or after updating the whole drawing.
 Contrast this with a poll-based system, which must always update the whole drawing on each loop iteration, unless complex programming is utilized.